openmc-dev/openmc/docs/source/usersguide/data_wmp.rst

         Curve fit coefficients.
 Indexed by (reaction type, coefficient index, window index).
     - **data** (*complex[][]*)
         Complex poles and residues.
-First index is `[pole, residue_1, residue_2, ...]`.
-Residues are in the order: total, competitive if present, absorption, fission.
-Second index is the set index.
+Each pole has a corresponding set of residues.
+For example, the `i`th pole and corresponding residues are stored as `data[:,i] = [pole, residue_1, residue_2, ...]`.
+The residues are in the order: total, competitive if present, absorption, fission.
 Complex numbers are stored by forming a type with `"r"` and `"i"` identifiers, similar to how `h5py` does it.
     - **start_E** (*double*)
         Lowest energy the windowed multipole part of the library is valid for.
     - **end_E** (*double*)